 Imagine Better Reading Comprehension

 Most reading experts agree on one thing: In order to comprehend what they read, students must have strong decoding skills and adequate oral vocabulary.
-In other words, a child must be able to accurately decode every word on the page, and know what each of the words mean.
+In other words, a child must be able to accurately decode every word on the page, and know what each of the words means.
+However, better reading comprehension goes beyond understanding words.

 Nanci Bell first became aware of the connection that underlies comprehension while she was teaching students struggling with literacy, many of whom had been previously diagnosed as dyslexic.
 Nanci has described that at the time, she was unaware of a separate comprehension dysfunction.
 Like many others, she thought difficulty with reading comprehension was caused by weak decoding and weak oral vocabulary.